marko-knoebl/slides/sections/react/80-type-checkers-en.md

 ## Type checkers for React

-Declaring the component interface made up by props and events can be very useful
+Declaring types can be useful, especially when it comes to component props and events

+possibilities:

-This can be done via the library `prop-types`
+- library `prop-types`

-An alternative is using TypeScript as a programming language, which offers type checking throughout a program
+- using `TypeScript` as a language

 ## prop-types